 - Masks are required to be worn at all times on-site: as per recent CDC recommendations, we recommend that students wear KN95, N95 or KF94 type masks.
 KIDSTAGE will have masks on site to support with this effort

-- Daily health screenings are required for students and staff members, and temperatures are taken at the door
+- Daily health screenings are required for students and staff members

 - Social distancing guidance will be followed